Amazon adds video calling with Echo Show

 The device, which will go on sale in June for about $230, will feature Alexa, Amazon's voice-controlled aide, that can be used to play music, order an Uber or turn on the house lights. (amzn.to/2qn14Ue)

-Echo Show will allow video conferencing between users having an Echo device or the Alexa app.
-It is the first to support the feature, which is absent in similar devices offered by rivals such as Alphabet Inc's unit Google.
+The Echo Show will allow video conferencing between users having an Echo device or the Alexa app.
+The device is the first to support the feature, which is absent in similar devices offered by rivals such as Alphabet Inc's unit Google.

-"Putting a semi-permanent ambient device in the home that can make and receive video calls is an interesting evolution which should prove compelling," said Jackdaw Research analyst Jan Dawson.

-"What we're seeing is Amazon using its smart original foray into and early dominance of this space as a beachhead to spread into lots of other areas," Dawson said.

-A study by research firm eMarketer showed that Amazon Echo and Echo Dot devices will claim a 70.6 percent share of the U.S. market this year, well ahead of Google Home's 23.8 percent share.
+A study by research firm eMarketer earlier this week showed that Amazon Echo and Echo Dot devices will claim a 70.6 percent share of the U.S. market this year, well ahead of Google Home's 23.8 percent share.

 Amazon unveiled a voice-controlled camera, the Echo Look, last month alongside an app that recommends outfits for users.